Rudra2302/Sales-Forecasting/README.md

 # Sales-Forecasting

 ## Authors

-Rudra Panch, IIT Madras (Main Contributor)
+-Rudra Panch, IIT Madras (Main Contributor)
-Rachit Kumar, IIT Madras
+-Rachit Kumar, IIT Madras
-Raul Om Deepak, IIT Madras
+-Raul Om Deepak, IIT Madras

 ## FB Prophet
 If `plotly` and `prophet` are not pre-installed, run this piece of code at the beginning.